-The castle is more than thousand years old, and it is a relic of German medieval past that is still standing at the heart of a region through which the story of the German nation has been written.
-Today, it includes twenty buildings from different time periods, showcasing this historical evolution to the enchantment of visitors and heritage enthusiasts: medieval fortifications, remnants of a tower from the 11th century, a Romanesque double-floored chapel, a manor house from the Renaissance period as well as stables and granaries from the 19th and the early 20th centuries.
+Lohra Castle is more than thousand years old, and it is a relic of German medieval past that is still standing at the heart of a region through which the story of the German nation has been written.
+Today, it includes twenty buildings from different time periods, showcasing this historical evolution to the enchantment of visitors and heritage enthusiasts: medieval fortifications, remnants of a tower from the 11th century, a Romanesque double-floored chapel from the 12th century, a manor house from the Renaissance period as well as stables and granaries from the 19th and the early 20th centuries.

-The ensemble is situated in the centre of a beautiful forest.
-For years Lohra Castle was vacant.
+The ensemble is situated in the midst of a beautiful forest.
+For decades Lohra Castle had been vacant.
 In the 1990s a civil society association started to rescue the castle and to revitalise it through cultural activities.
 This process of rehabilitation of cultural heritage not only brought new life and use to an otherwise forgotten monument, but it also provided with a new space where young people could reconnect with tangible heritage while valorising the relevance of preserving a historical monument.
 Since then, a large number of international workcamps, heritage volunteering projects, heritage training courses, seminars, exhibitions, concerts and other activities with international participants have been taking place every year in the castle.

 When restoring historical wooden constructions in line with accepted conservation practices European Heritage Volunteers is usually concerned with slow, careful repairs using suitable materials and considers carefully the original structures even when this entails more work.
 For example, historic timber joints are preferred over the use of metal connecting elements and the works are carried out with great care down to the smallest details so that a repaired roof construction loses none of its original constructive and aesthetic quality.

-Lohra Castle includes architectural relics from the Middle Ages onwards; between the 11th and the 20th every century had left its traces which are still standing tall overlooking the Thuringian landscape.
-However some of the structures are in need of conservation interventions.
+Lohra Castle includes architectural relics from the Middle Ages onwards; between the 11th and the 20th every century had left its traces which are still standing tall overlooking the landscape of Thuringia.
+However, some of the structures are in need of conservation interventions.

-The interventions concentrated on the roof constructions and roofings of the former manor house which dates back to the 13th century and received its current shape in 1574 as well as on a 19th century barn house.
-The participants contributed to safeguarding these historical structures by participating in the ongoing conservation interventions of the wooden roof structures and the roofings.
+The project in 2021 will be a continuation of the work started several years ago, and it will concentrate on the roof constructions and the roofing of the former manor house which dates back in its core to the 13th century and has an almost unchanged original roof construction from the late 16th century as well as on a 19th century barn house.
+The participants will be involved in tasks to help safeguarding these historical structures by replacing damaged elements on the wooden roof structures and the roofing.

-The project has been led by a master of carpentry who has additional education as “Restorer in Handicraft”.
+The project will be led by a master of carpentry who has additional education as “Restorer in Handicraft”.

-The project was organised by European Heritage Volunteers.
+The project will take place from August, 29th, to September, 11th, 2021 and is organised by European Heritage Volunteers.